Saffith/PICO8-WTK/README.md

 The currently selected color.
 May be nil.

-`color_picker.new([color,] [func])`
+`color_picker.new([props])`

+Create a new color picker.
+Properties:
+* `value`: The initial selection.
+Default: `nil`
-Create a new color picker. `color` is the initial selection. `func` will be called when a color is selected, and the color picker will be passed as an argument.
+* `on_change`: A function to be called when the value changes.
+The color picker will be passed as an argument to the function.
+Default: `nil`

 ## A note about labels

-`button.new()`, `radio.new()`, and `checkbox.new()` can take a string, a number, a function, or another widget as the label argument.
+`button.new()`, `radio.new()`, and `checkbox.new()` can take a string, a number, a function, or another widget as the `label` property.
 A string will produce a text label and a number will produce an icon.
 If it's a function, the function will be called with no argument.
 If it returns a number, it's an icon; if it returns a string, it's text.
 If this is a text function, it will be called again by `label.new()`.
 The value returned by this call will determine the widget's width, and it will not be updated if the text changes.

-Most of this also applies to `label.new()`, but that will be a text label even if the function returns a number.
+Most of this also applies to the `text` property of `label.new()`, but that will be a text label even if the function returns a number.

 ## Miscellaneous tips